adamstoffel/password-game/README.md

 3. Install [NodeJS LTS](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#install-the-azure-functions-core-tools).
 4. Install [Visual Studio Code]().

+### Get a SignalR instance

+To actually run the chat locally, you'll need an Azure SignalR instance.
+[Create an Azure SignalR](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-tutorial-authenticate-azure-functions#create-an-azure-signalr-service-instance) dev/test instance with the _Serverless_ service mode and take note of the connection string.

+### Create Azure Functions settings

+1. Copy the contents of `backend-api/example.settings.json` to `backend-api/local.settings.json`.
+2. Replace the value `YOUR_SIGNALR_CONNECTION_STRING` with your connection string from the previous section.

 ### Run the solution

 1. Start the Azure Storage Emulator by launching it from the start menu.
 An icon will appear in the taskbar.